symbol/symbol-docs/source/guides/exchanges/exchange-REST-troubleshooting.rst

 Therefore, **to correctly resolve a namespace found in a transaction, the block height that included the transaction must be taken into account**.

-This is very easy to do because all blocks which include a namespace also include a :ref:`receipt-resolution-statement` containing the resolved namespace.
+This is very easy to do because all blocks which include a namespace also include either a :ref:`mosaicresolutionstatement` or an :ref:`addressresolutionstatement` containing the resolved namespace.
 Just use the `/statements/resolutions/mosaic <https://docs.symbolplatform.com/symbol-openapi/v1.0.1/#operation/searchMosaicResolutionStatements>`__ and `/statements/resolutions/address <https://docs.symbolplatform.com/symbol-openapi/v1.0.1/#operation/searchAddressResolutionStatements>`__ endpoints to retrieve all statements for a given block, and then locate the unresolved namespace ID you are interested in.

 **Example using TESTNET:**